tatitati/oauth_play/README.md

 - [x] ~Figure out how to run still travis with docker in order to pass all the test in CI~
 - [x] ~Link containers Scala-db-redis~
 - [x] ~Set environmental variables for configuration~
-- [ ] :fire: Manage to switch database-container when running tests (this will define better the environment, versions...)
+- [ ] Manage to switch database-container when running tests (this will define better the environment, versions...)
-- [ ] :fire: Put database in volume-host
+- [ ] Put database container in volume-host
 - [x] ~Investigate docker logs & events: sbt-docker-compose, testcontainers-scala, docker-it-scala~